SHERNOF/sari-sari/README.md

             use useState to define the email and password and use it to capture the alue from <input />
             onChange={(e) => setemail(e.target.value)}
             onChange={(e) => setpassword(e.target.value)}

+        7f4.
+Access the context to store the user information to store const { state, dispatch: ctxDispatch } = useContext(Store) ctxDispatch({ type: type: 'USER_SIGNIN', payload: data})

+            the payload will be the result of the information of the user sent by server from db

+            create the USER_SIGNIN in the store.js
+              case "USER_SIGNIN":{
+                return {...state, userInfo: action.payload}
+                }

+            save the userInfo in the
+            localStorage,setItem('userInfo', JSON.stringify(data))
+            use useNavigate() by using the redirect variable to redirect the user navigate(redirect || '')

+        7f5.
+Show the user name if there's a successful sign in